A Look At The Mayan Train Project in Mexico

 Irreparable Environmental Damage

 Deforestation, destruction of wildlife habitats, and the pollution of waterways vital to the regions where the train has been built have already been documented.
-The stretch of tracks planned above the Sac Actun aquifer is of grave concern.
+The stretch of tracks planned above the Sac Actun aquifer and other ancient cave systems is of grave concern and its environmental impact uncertain.
+Environmental scientists point to the lack of environmental risk assessments as a red flag in the development of this train.

 Displacement of indigenous communities

 Some fear that the construction of the train will lead to the displacement of indigenous communities and the loss of their traditional lands.
-Not all indigenous people welcome attention from outsiders and may not benefit from the increased interaction.
+Some indigenous Maya living in remote southern jungles actively avoid contact with the outside world, protecting their traditional way of life.
+The Tren Maya may bring unwanted attention that will not benefit these communities.

 Lack of planning

 Train lines have been haphazardly initiated only to be changed and rerouted time and again.
-Lack of proper planning and inadequate site evaluation have already led to the unnecessary destruction of jungles and roadways and the disruption of traffic.
+Lack of proper planning, inadequate site evaluations and hasty construction have already led to the unnecessary destruction of jungles and roadways and the disruption of traffic.

 Lack of transparency